Thomas Kia’s Hybrid Sportage graces the road with high end features like never before - NewsBreak

 Now you can fill your home with the aroma of candles that smell like a jar of Vlasic picklesJennifer GeerChicago, IL

-Kidnapping In Chicago, The Safe-T Act, And Crime Being DownJason Morton's WorldChicago, IL
+An Alleged Kidnapping In Chicago And Thoughts On The Safe-T ActJason Morton's WorldChicago, IL

 Chicago Alderman Visited What He Said Looked Like a Jail Housing MigrantsTom HandyChicago, IL